kookiatsuetrong/start-web/README.md

 ```
 - As a member, I want to have my profile picture.

-- As a visitor, I want to copy/paste my photo in the contract page.
+- As a visitor, I want to copy/paste my photo in the contact page.

 - As a visitor, I want to create account from my social network account including Facebook or Google.